Social inequality in Germany is on the rise | DW | 12.05.2021

 Germany's poor are getting poorer, and the rich richer.
 A new government report has made clear how wide the country's social divide is growing.

 Djamila Kordus is a brave woman.
-The trained retail saleswoman ventured onto television on the ARD talk show "Hart aber fair" on May 10, entitled, "Poor despite work — is social advancement an empty promise?"
+The trained retail saleswoman ventured onto television on the ARD talk show "Hart aber fair" on May 10, for the segment titled, "Poor despite work — is social advancement an empty promise?"

-Kordus is a single mother.
-Money is always tight.
+Kordus is a single mother and money is always tight.
 Although she has a full-time job at a large online retailer as a warehouse clerk, she says she is left with around €500 ($610) to live on per month after deducting all her fixed costs.

 Being poor despite work is becoming an increasingly common reality in Germany.
 That much is confirmed by the German Labor Ministry's latest poverty and wealth report, which Chancellor Angela Merkel's Cabinet approved on Wednesday.
 Its results will be debated in the Bundestag in June.